AllyOR/AllyOR/README.md

 - ⚡ Fun fact: I love every kind of art

 And after all of this..
 This is a beginning..
-Here we are.. and here we go
+Here we are.. and here we go..

 I really appreciate real people.